theia-ide/theia-apps/theia-rust-embedded-docker/README.md

 <pre>[path to theia-apps]/theia-rust-docker/ex_theia</pre>

 This creates a container and mounts your home dir.
 It creates a user inside the container with matching UID/GID so that you can edit files without corrupting permissions.
-A volume rust-cargo-vol is created in which the rust environment is stored.
+A volume rust-embedded-cargo-vol is created in which the rust environment is stored.
 This will allow you to persistently install crates etc. across container life cycles.

 ## Bash inside the container